 Social Insurance and the Public Budget

-Restraints on the public budget limit the ability of the public sector to use financial markets for intertemporal substitution.
-This interferes with the role of the public budget as a buffer which provides insurance and possibly stabilizes income and thereby private consumption.
-We consider this insurance or stabilizing role of public budgets and show why a progressive taxation system may be optimal even when the distortionary effects of taxation are taken into account.
+Restraints on the public budget may limit the ability of the public sector to use financial markets for the diversification of shocks.
+This interferes with the role of the public budget as a buffer which may provide insurance by stabilizing income and thereby private consumption.
+We consider this insurance or stabilizing role of public budgets and show why pro-cyclical budgets and a progressive taxation system may be optimal even when tax distortions are taken into account.
 Balanced budget restrictions interfere with this insurance effect, and they do not necessarily imply that a lower level of public consumption is optimal.

 Suggested Citation: Suggested Citation